 The Hard Rock Cafe

-This world-wide chain will satisfy any need you feel to revel in kitschy musical accoutrement, bedazzled walls, on-screen concerts and the sound of English (admit it expats, sometimes you just want to hear the sounds of home!)
-They also have the best veggie burger that tastes like meat and is topped with a Portabello mushroom and roasted red pepper.
+This world-wide chain is perfect for those looking for a break from the typical Italian food spots.
+Here you can enjoy a rock ‘n roll atmosphere with kitschy musical accoutrement, bedazzled walls, on-screen concerts and the sound of English (admit it expats, sometimes you just want to hear the sounds of home!).
+They also have a hearty veggie burger topped with portobello mushrooms and roasted red peppers.